Nursalli/Binar-Challenge-FW-C8/API-Swagger/README.md

 ## Setup

-create a file named `config.json` in app/config/config.json (this file is required if you are want to run sequelize create database, migrations, etc). adjust the configuration by your own config.
+create a file named `config.json` in app/config folder (this file is required if you are want to run sequelize create database, migrations, etc). adjust the configuration by your own config.

 Example:
 ```json